Module palletjack.load

 return append_count

-"""Deletes features from a hosted feature layer based on comma-separated string of Object IDs
+"""Deletes features/rows from a hosted feature layer/table based on list of Object IDs

 The sanity checks will raise errors or warnings as appropriate if any of them fail.